globus/globus-automate-client/docs/source/globus_action_providers.rst

 ----------------------------

 .. note::
-    Expression Evaluation has been integrated with Action definitions directly (see section :ref:`flow_action_expressions`).
-Thus, for most use cases, the Simple Expression Evaluation Action Provider described here is not needed and expressions defined on Action definitions within a Flow are preferred.
+    Expression evaluation has been integrated with action definitions directly (see section :ref:`flow_action_expressions`).
+Thus, for most use cases, the *Simple Expression Evaluation* action provider described here is not needed and expressions defined on Action definitions within a Flow are preferred.

 URL: `<https://actions.globus.org/expression_eval>`_